You’re probably here because you’re a podcast aficionado, or maybe you’re just looking for a great podcast to listen to as you unwind after work.

 We hope you enjoyed our list of the Top 10 Podcasts of All Time.
 While you may disagree with a few of our choices, our takeaways from each one are sound.

 If you have a podcast that needs enhancing, be sure to take notes on each of the takeaways from these podcasts, and see which ones you can implement into your own.

-Not every podcast is going to be easily imitated, but we hope we covered enough podcasts for you to have at least a few takeaways.
+Not every podcast is going to be easily imitated, but we hope we covered enough podcasts for you to have at least a few takeaways and inspiration.

 Inspired to start your own podcast?
 If you’re looking for a podcast studio, help with your podcast strategy, or podcast production support, reach out to our team at Signa Audio.